Best Surf Camps in Morocco: Comparing Top Options

 TaghazoutSocial, livelyIntermediate+★★★★☆

-AgadirComfortable, mixedShort stays★★★★☆
+AgadirComfortable, mixedShort surf escapes★★★★☆

 Kosa SurfFriendly, family-likeAll levels, solo travelers★★★★★